renzsans/renzsans.github.io/_posts/2025-01-19-install-superset.md

 pip install apache-superset
 ```

-You must define a few required configurations after installation.
+After installation, you must define a few required configurations.
 As mentioned in the introduction, I assume you are using a Windows machine; as a result, we will need to manually change a few files to add the necessary configurations.

 If your venv is also called `superset`, you will notice several `activate` named files with different file types within the `\superset\Scripts` folder.
 After the final keyword command *(usually toward the bottom of the page)*, add the following lines to each one after opening it in a text editor.
 You can use any string as the secret key as long as it remains constant.